nodejs/node/doc/api/crypto.md

 through this property can be used to uniquely identify a key or to compromise the security of the key.

+RSA-PSS parameters, DH, or any future key type details might be exposed via this API using additional attributes.

 ### `keyObject.asymmetricKeyType`
 <!-- YAML
 added: v11.6.0